Xilinx/fpga24_routing_contest/alpha_submission/README.md

 # Alpha Submission Containers

-This directory contains Example [Apptainer](https://apptainer.org/docs/user/latest/) definition files that show how to containerize a router for submission.
+This directory contains example [Apptainer](https://apptainer.org/docs/user/latest/) definition files that show how to containerize a router for submission.
 Contestants not building on top of RWRoute are required to provide a new file named `<router_name>_container.def` builds the environment for running their router.